prosodylab/Prosodylab-Aligner/README.md

 ## Installation for Linux users

 The instructions are the same as for Mac users, with the exception that there is no direct analogue to XCode.
-Instead, you will probably need to use your distribution's package manager to install a C compiler; on Ubuntu, for instance, the relevant package is called `libc-dev`.
+Instead, you will probably need to use your distribution's package manager to install a C compiler; on Ubuntu, for instance, the relevant packages are `gcc-multilib` and `libc-dev`.

 ## Installation for Windows users